 Our researchers have developed up-to-date methods for crime scene investigators to assist in the recovery of entomological evidence.
 These methods influenced the update of Hampshire CSI’s protocols and informed the development of a new evidence collection kit.
 The FIC has enabled the exchange of advice and training in this important area.

-Working with partners in the Portsmouth Business School, we coordinate and lead a broad portfolio of work relating to the investigation of wildlife crime.
+Working with partners in the Portsmouth Business School, we coordinate and lead a broad range of work relating to the investigation of wildlife crime.
 The FIC is working with other associated stakeholders to research new methods of forensic detection with the intention of informing intelligence networks to enhance the proactive investigation of associated offences.

 Human Factors Research Hub

-“This is identifiably a new initiative which delivers clears benefits to both sides,” the judges said.
+“This is identifiably a new initiative which delivers clear benefits to both sides,” the judges said.
 “The way the police are embedded in the course delivery” and the way students gain “highly relevant practical experience”, seem to be “the right kind of employer engagement”.